pran-7-5/eco_style/README.md

 --------------------------------------------------------------------------------------------
 *** well growth in carbon diaoxide over past 100 years has made plants addicted so, the plants now have bit high sugar levels and decrease in protein but it will level up after the pollution is gone.
 Protein is not necessary for every people except (physical labour) and sugar can be drained by doing excercise so there is no issue.

-Koshola saag (other saags should be avoided), Pumpkin (very big ones are gmo), Potal, Sweet potato, Egg plant(only one in a day not more, and small one not big one, big one is gmo), Raddish, Green bananas, green Chili ( careful don't buy big gmo ones), Lemon (what to say its magical)
+Koshola saag(spinach)(other saags should be avoided), Pumpkin (very big ones are gmo), Potal, Sweet potato, Egg plant(only one in a day not more, and small one not big one, big one is gmo), Raddish, Green bananas, green Chili ( careful don't buy big gmo ones), Lemon (what to say its magical).

 ** Onion, tomato, corn, okra, carrot, turnip, cauliflower, cabbage, broccoli, palak, peas, bell pepper, Peas, Beans, Potato (brownies/fries), beans etc should be avoided.
 ```